rks101/eglinux/README.md

 mail:x:8:
 ```

 Memorise the first command we learnt, ls -lrt, now type this in any directory for files and see the output.
+For a directory use ls -ld
 First column shows file permission mode, column 3 and 4 show owner and group names respectively.

 File permission mode can be viewed as: